AjaySagarR/first/README.md

      python --version
 ![image](https://user-images.githubusercontent.com/20612971/136605964-7aa1de15-1474-4e2f-963b-c3a28c3c6cb1.png)

-If installed python version is 3.5 or above then you can continue to install pyqt5 library using pip else to install python follow next step -
+If installed python version is 3.5 or above then you can continue to install pyqt5 library using pip.
+To install python or upgrade older python version follow next step -

 ### Install Python3